 Firewall protection is an important part of regulations such as PCI-DSS and HIPAA.
 To achieve compliance, organizations must install robust firewalls around customer or patient data.
 Make sure any configuration changes meet regulatory standards.
 If possible, build your configuration around relevant rules.

 Logging is a core requirement under PCI-DSS.
-Companies must set up firewalls with the ability to log and store access requests.
+Companies must set up firewalls that can log and store access requests.
 Make sure automated logging is turned on.
 And double-check that the audit function delivers accurate, comprehensive data.

 6. Test and audit your firewall protection

 Put in place procedures to update firewall firmware.
 Automation can deliver patches with minimal administrative input.
-But it's important to check software is up to date.
+But it's essential to check that the software is up to date.
 And remember: Patches do not make vulnerability scans unnecessary.

 Firewall configuration challenges